jackgene/presentation-service-scala/README.md

 # Presentation Service in Scala

-Presentation Service implemented in Scala using various frameworks.
+Presentation Service implemented in Scala 3.3 using various frameworks.

-## Play Framework
+## Play Framework with Akka Actors
-Scala 2.13 and Play Framework 2.9
+This is the reference implementation.

 ### Running:
 Build the deployment artifact: